 I drew on two translations of this hymn: Ralph T. H. Griffith, The Hymns of the Rig Veda: Translated with a Popular Commentary (1889; reprinted New Delhi: Munshiram Manoharlal, 1987), vol. 2, pp. 558-561; and Edward J. thomas, Vedic Hymns, Wisdom of the East series (London: 1923), reprinted in A Sourcebook in Indian Philosophy, ed.
 Sarvepalli Radhakrishnan and Charles A. Moore (Princeton, N.J.: Princeton University, 1957), pp. 19-20.

 This hymn has been the subject of long and sophisticated philosophical and religious reflection.
 In my retelling of it, I relied heavily on Griffith’s notes, and the notes provided in Radhakrishnan and Moore, to try to provide a simple yet reasonably accurate interpretation.

 Purusha is more of a concept than a being.
 Thus images of Purusha may appear to be quite conceptual, as in this Tantric depiction:

 Jains also include Purusha in their cosmological concepts.
 In the drawing below, the three levels of Purusha’s clothing represent the three levels of the Jain cosmos, called the triloka.
 The Jain concept is not identical to the Hindu deity in the story above, but it is conceptually similar.

 For more images, see the screen grabs from a contemporary video below.

 UNIT TWO: MYTHS OF COSMIC EGGS

-0/ Attend the first 10 minutes of the main services with the rest of the congregation.
+Attend the first part of the worship service with the rest of the congregation.